 - Pump should be of bronze or stainless construction and controlled by an aquastat or timer, or combination of both. - Pump to be sized to maintain circulation loop temperature. - The pump should be sized to overcome the pressure loss through the tank water heater, and supply and return plumbing in the circulation loop.

-Tankless Water Heaters with Recirculation Backup Storage / Circulation Example
+Backup Storage / Circulation Example